 - Is responsible for the future of the systems the team owns: technical debt addressing, adoption of new technologies, migrations to updated technology, etc.

-- Facilitates for the team an architecture that unlocks team potential for a fast delivery rate and high quality bar.
+- Makes sure the team builds an architecture that unlocks team potential for a fast delivery rate and high quality bar.

 - Makes sacrifices to ensure the success of the project by sometimes dedicating their individual contribution time to the most difficult or most unappealing parts of the projects with the goal of moving the team forward.